triptease/docs/consent.md

 usage of first and third party storage mechanisms of the browser and which Triptease products run.
 If your site has a cookie/storage banner used for GDPR compliance, you can pass the user's consent to the Triptease script.

-### What do you mean by Cookie or Storage?

-In this document we will refer to storage to include cookies and any other web browser technology like localStorage or sessionStorage.
-Triptease does not use browser fingerprinting or any other means that can not be controlled by the end user.

-## How do you change Consent Mode
+## How do you change Consent Mode?

 It is as simple as setting the `data-storage-consent` attribute on the Triptease script tag.